dice-project/DICE-Deployment-Service/README.md

 # ...
 ```

+The following are important final states:

+* `deployed` - the final state after the deployment action, indicating success.
+* `undeployed` - the final state after the undeployment action, indicating
+  success.
+* `error` - indicates an error condition, which occurred during the deploying or
+  undeploying process.

 Once the blueprint deploys, the returned status will be `deployed`.
 At this
 point we can obtain the deployment's outputs.
 The outputs
 are the values, which depend on the configuration of the blueprint and the